ContainerOrchestration/Labs/Orchestration-DockerSwarm/TPs/TP1_Installation_Docker.md

 Not an amazing demo, but then we did just pull some code across half the world to execute on our machine ... not bad !

 We'll look at this in more detail later.

+**NOTE**: That we ran exactly the same ```docker run``` command both on CentOS and on Windows.
+In fact they run the same image which is intended for x86_64 Linux systems.
+The Docker we run on Windows runs Linux containers under Hyper-V within a Linux Virtual Machine.
+Note that Docker for Windows can also run Windows containers.